-Page 2 of 2 - St. Cloud State quarterback Phillip Klaphake was named the NSIC North Offensive Preseason Player of the Year while Huskies’ defensive back Marvin Matthews was selected the NSIC North Defensive Preseason Player of the Year.
+St. Cloud State quarterback Phillip Klaphake was named the NSIC North Offensive Preseason Player of the Year while Huskies’ defensive back Marvin Matthews was selected the NSIC North Defensive Preseason Player of the Year.
 Winona State running back Rayon Simmons was named the NSIC South Offensive Preseason Player of the Year while Augustana linebacker Austin Luecke was selected NSIC South Defensive Preseason Player of the Year.

 The Golden Eagles will open NSIC play Aug.
 30 against Winona State on the road.